-- See Folders allows people to see the folders within a folder or disk.
-If people do not have the See Folders privilege, folders within a shared folder do not appear on their screen. - See Files allows people to see the files within a folder or disk.
-If people do not have the See Files privilege, files within the folder or disk do not appear on their screen. - Make Changes allows people to make changes to a folder or disk-copy files or folders to it, delete files or folders, or change any of its contents.
+- See Folders allows people to see, open, and copy the folders within a folder or disk. - See Files allows people to see, open, and copy the files within a folder or disk. - Make Changes allows people to make changes to a folder or disk-copy, delete, or change any of its contents.

-You need different access privileges to do certain operations with items in a shared folder or disk.
+The table indicates which privileges you need in order to take certain actions with items in a shared folder or disk.